Guide

 How to Make Karaoke from Any Song

 Karaoke tracks — instrumentals with the lead vocal removed — used to require expensive studio software or a professional engineer.
 Today, AI vocal removal tools have made this instant and free.
-Here is exactly how to do it.
+Here is exactly how to do it, what to expect, and how to get the best results for different types of songs.

 What is a karaoke track?